-On last Friday a competent third party drew our attention to two things.
+On last Friday an associated person drew the editors' attention to two things.
 Quoting Peter Drucker with "The purpose of a business is to create a customer and keep him." is a reminder anyone in business should pronounce once in while.

-The pointer to Dealing With Darwin was new.
-DWD is a relatively new and rather interesting business economics pattern book published in 2005 by Geoffery Moore .
+The pointer to Dealing With Darwin was new to us.
+Dealing with Darwin is a relatively new and rather interesting business economics pattern book published in 2005 by Geoffery Moore .

 The two cannot and should not mix, or share best practices.
 Businesses with one architecture should not covet the benefits of the other.

 Volume operations customers, like individuals buying coffee, sports ware, mobile music players or enterprise units buying furniture, multipurpose office software or cars, require an easy-touch, a few-sizes-fit-all approach, where customization, if available at all, is in DIY or small business personal services form.